Bullet Points (Breaking Bad): Production

 Jeremy Howard made a guest appearance in "Bullet Points" as Sketchy, a drug addict who speaks non-stop during scenes at Jesse's parties.
 Howard was acquainted with Bryan Cranston, who had cast him in an episode of the comedy series Malcolm in the Middle that Cranston directed.
 Howard was originally only slated to play Sketchy in the Breaking Bad episode "Open House", but Gilligan liked him so much he brought the character back for "Bullet Points".
 During one scene, Sketchy walks off-screen and accidentally knocks over several beer bottles, making a loud noise.
 The moment was accidental and unscripted, but the crew found it so funny they included it in the final cut of the episode.
 During a different scene at Jesse's party, Jesse buzzes the heads of several of his long-haired guests.
 MacLaren said it was difficult to find extras willing to have their heads shaved because those with long enough hair were so conscious of their hair that they did not want it cut.
 Several extras who signed up for the part dropped out before they finally found those willing to do it.
 Jesse also has his head buzzed, which was actor Aaron Paul's idea because he felt it was appropriate for the inner turmoil his character was experiencing.

 Reception

-The episode received positive reviews.
 Seth Amitin of IGN awarded the episode an 8 out of 10 calling it "a solid building block for future story lines".
 Alan Sepinwall of HitFix gave the episode a positive review calling it "very oddly-structured, but never uninteresting".
 Matt Richenthal of TV Fanatic awarded the episode 4.9 out of 5 calling it "phenomenal".
 Donna Bowman reviewing for The A.V.
 Club gave the episode an "A−".

 In 2019 The Ringer ranked "Bullet Points" 59th out of the 62 total Breaking Bad episodes.